fluffysquirrels/rt-graph-rs/README.md

 * Flip y axis so increasing values are higher on the screen.
 * Make `Store` private.
-* Add more per-item documentation.
+* Add per-item documentation for all public items.

 ### 0.2.0